 (1) "In all its very words" is intended to mean the same as the phraseology "verbal plenary."
 That is, the inspiration is in the specific words and for the full extent of the text (as originally written).
 "Verbal" does not mean that God audibly spoke each word to the human author.

-(2) The Chicago Statement on Biblical Inerrancy clarifies Ratio Christi's general posture on the extent and limits of the term inerrancy.
+(2) For the purposes of advising readers regarding the intent and meaning of biblical inerrancy Ratio Christi refers you to the Chicago Statement on Biblical Inerrancy.
 We recognize that the doctrine of inerrancy is not necessary either for salvation or for use in many approaches to apologetics.
 Rather, it is the final result of the apologetics enterprise in recognizing Jesus as God and His view in the complete accuracy of the Bible.
 Ratio Christi does not typically use the doctrine of inerrancy in defending the faith to non-believers as it is the conclusion of other more basic apologetics methods.
 However, the inerrancy of the Bible has been an assumed part of the early Christian Creeds and is necessary as the hermeneutic and foundational basis of all the other necessary doctrines.

 (3) We recognize that the issue of origins is one of the most contentious and most debated of our times.
 Ratio Christi does not take a position on the age of the earth and acknowledges that this is a good debate to have within Christian circles and allows for those of “young earth” and “old earth” viewpoints to freely and without fear of reprisal graciously express their views.
 Like the rest of the Bible, Genesis is to be interpreted in a historical grammatical sense, but we acknowledge that even this criterion has led to debates of the exact time frames and sequence of origins.
 However, the paradigm of scientific naturalism is false and Ratio Christi is committed to showing the shortcomings of this view.
 We specifically deny “theistic evolution,” yet realize that this is a position that must be vigorously debated in order to show the weaknesses in both the scientific and theological evidence for macro-evolution.